CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'security scanning', 'dependencies', 'containers', 'Trivy', 'Snyk', 'npm audit', 'CI/CD', 'CVE', 'outdated packages', 'license compliance', 'SBOM' - these are terms developers naturally use when dealing with security concerns.
+Excellent coverage of natural terms users would say: 'security scanning', 'dependencies', 'containers', 'Trivy', 'Snyk', 'npm audit', 'CI/CD', 'CVE', 'outdated packages', 'license compliance', 'SBOM'.
+These are terms a user would naturally use when needing this skill.

 3 / 3